 Pros of Excel COUNTIF Not Blank in Excel

-- For large sets of data, where applying filter takes so much time, there using Excel Countif Not Blank feature is useful and time-saving for counting cells not blank.
+- For large sets of data, where applying filter takes so much time, they’re using Excel Countif Not Blank feature is useful and time-saving for counting cells not blank.

 - It gives an instant and exact result.